 • IPFind.zip contains IPFind.ahk and IPFind.exe It's an app which demonstrates the use of Regular Expressions (RegEx) in AutoHotkey by finding the geographic location of an IP address.
 First the IP (or group of IPs) is extracted from any Windows program.
 Next, each IP is looked up on the Web (without using a Web browser), then extracting and displaying the location(s) as shown by the image on the left.
 These techniques along with other applications for the RegExMatch() and RegExReplace() AutoHotkey functions are discussed in the e-book A Beginner's Guide to Using Regular Expressions in AutoHotkey.

 • Jack Stuffed Cheeseburger Recipe: CheeseBurgerRecipe.zip contains CheeseBurgerRecipe.ahk, CheeseBurgerRecip.exe, and the icon file CheeseBurgerIcon.ico.
-This simple recipe script uses the built-in Windows MsgBox to display the steps (Ingredients, Preparation, Cooking, and Serving) in successive pop-up windows.
+This simple recipe script in its original form (CheeseBurgerRecipeOrig.ahk) uses the built-in Windows MsgBox to display the steps (Ingredients, Preparation, Cooking, and Serving) in successive pop-up windows.
 The individual steps may be selected from the System Tray icon right-click menu, then continuing through the remaining steps.

 Multiple windows can open simultaneously for repositioning through the right-click menu.
 Introduced in the blog "Why AutoHotkey for Dieticians and Chefs?" at Jack's AutoHotkey Blog.